 Administrative Proceeding relating to Sinkholes.

-On February 21, 2000, the Federal Public Attorney and the State Public Attorney in Brazil began an administrative investigation regarding the environmental impact of the Cuiaba Pipeline in protected areas containing sinkholes in the Caceres Ridges Region.
-In connection with this investigation, Cuiaba agreed to reroute the Cuiba Pipeline to avoid the protected areas and decrease the environmental impact on the region.
-The Federal Public Attorney is expected to propose terms of conduct for Cuiaba that will govern the rerouting of the pipeline.
-Concurrently, IBAMA is expected to approve the rerouting and to renew Cuiaba’s installation license.
-Cuiaba expects that the terms of conduct will most likely provide for increased compensation from Cuiaba for the environmental impact on the area, which may include acquisition of an ecological reserve for approximately US$100,000, and [an accompaniment of construction] [a certification] relating to the environmental impact on the area by a state expert.
-The terms of conduct, including the amount and extent of compensation to be paid by Cuiaba, have not yet been finalized and are subject to agreement by the Federal Public Attorney and the State Public Attorney. the PPA and the gas supply arrangements executed with Repsol YPF-Andina.
-The Mato Grosso State Government is working with the Cuiabá Project sponsors to resolve this issue.

-Environmental Issues Relating to Irregular Deforestation.
+On February 21, 2000, the Federal Public Attorney and the State Public Attorney for Mato Grasso began an administrative investigation regarding the environmental impact of the Cuiabá Pipeline in protected areas containing sinkholes in the Caceres Ridges Region.
+In connection with this investigation, Cuiabá agreed to reroute the Cuiabá Pipeline to avoid the protected areas and decrease the environmental impact on the region.
+The Federal Public Attorney is expected to propose terms of conduct for the Cuiabá Pipeline that will govern the rerouting of the pipeline.
+Concurrently, IBAMA is expected to approve the rerouting and to renew the Cuiabá’s Pipeline’s installation license.
+It is expected that the terms of conduct will most likely provide for increased compensation from Cuiabá Pipeline for the environmental impact on the area, which may include acquisition of an ecological reserve for approximately US$100,000, and a certification relating to the environmental impact on the area by a state expert.
+The terms of conduct, including the amount and extent of compensation to be paid by the Cuiabá Pipeline, have not yet been finalized and are subject to agreement by the Federal Public Attorney and the State Public AttorneyEnvironmental Issues Relating to Irregular Deforestation.

 In connection with the construction of the Cuiaba Pipeline, two areas were irregularly deforested, one of which is on the pipeline and the other is on one of the transmission lines of the aqueduct.
 These areas include certain preserved areas that IBAMA specifically instructed Cuiaba not to deforest.
 To date, no court action has been filed [and no other action has been taken].
 The penalties for irregular deforestation include imprisonment and fines[ of up to US$_______], however, historically, fines have been the only penalty imposed.
 The amount of any potential damages is unknown.
 Cuiaba has adopted a reforestation plan that it intends to present to IBAMA for approval and to implement to mitigate the damages, if any, resulting from the irregular deforestation.

-Cost Overruns

-[VE/Bob Williams to provide]

 Introduction

 CUIABA I - The Cuiaba I Integrated Power Project (Cuiaba I) consists of a 480 MW power plant (EPE) located in the state of Matto Grosso Brazil, a spur pipeline (GasBol and GasMat) that transports natural gas from the BBPL pipeline through Bolivia into Brazil, and a natural gas marketing company (TBS) that supplies fuel to EPE.
 Cuiaba I supplies power to Furnas under a 20 year power purchase agreement (PPA).
 TBS supplies EPE natural gas under a long-term gas supply contract for the term of the PPA.
 GasMat and GasBol supply TBS gas transportation services under long-term gas transportation contracts.
 Additionally, TBS, GasMat and GasBol will provide natural gas and natural gas transportation to the Cuiaba II and Cuiaba III power plants beginning in 2003 and 2004, respectively.